This job is sometimes referred to by alternative titles

 Clinton: It takes about three years to gain your certificate in sports turf management, and cost around $1,700.
 As well as on-the-job learning and assessments, there are correspondence assignments and annual courses to attend at the turf training centre in Palmerston North.
 An apprentice’s salary starts from $25,000 per annum, with the potential earnings of a stadium sports turf manager being over $100,000.

-No specific entry qualifications are needed to become a groundsperson.
-However, you can do an apprenticeship and gain a National Certificate in Sports Turf Management through the Primary Industry Training Organisation (ITO).
 Having a Growsafe certificate allowing you to apply pesticides and herbicides, and/or having an Agrichemical Approved Handler Certificate is also useful.

 Groundspeople need to be: